divyajeettt/CSE231/Assignment-1/README.md

 The shell is also protected against input [buffer overflows](https://en.wikipedia.org/wiki/Buffer_overflow).
 Only the mentioned list of commands can be executed through the `system()` API call, to protect oshell against related vulnerabilities.

-The shell is also protected against End-Of-File Errors, i.e. when the input stream is forcefully shut down (for example, CTRL+D).
-In that case, oshell logs out just like a
+oshell is also protected against End-Of-File Errors, i.e. when the input stream is forcefully shut down (for example, CTRL+D).
+In that case, oshell logs out just like the Artix Linux Terminal.

 ## Supported commands